About Binghamton University

 The Binghamton University Information Commons, a collaborative initiative between the Libraries and Information Technology Services, provide access to a powerful selection of print and online resources and a vast array of application software and tools.
 Each Information Commons is a computer-enhanced research environment that invites and attracts users to work collaboratively, use the wide range of resources available in the library, and obtain expert assistance.
 For more information, see http://www.binghamton.edu/ic/index.html.

-Special Collections and University Archives, located on the second floor of Bartle Library, houses rare books, manuscript and archival collections, sound recordings and the University Archives and is the location of the Bernard F. Huppe Reading Room and the Link Conference Room.
+Special Collections, located on the second floor of Bartle Library, houses rare books, manuscript and archival collections, oral histories, photographs, artwork, maps and plans, audiovisual materials and realia.
+It is also the home of the University Archives and is the location of the Bernard F. Huppe Reading Room and the Link Conference Room.
+Diverse subjects spanning several centuries and continents are represented.
 The rare and archival collections include North American editions published prior to 1850, British imprints prior to 1800 and European imprints prior to 1750.
 Collections of note include the Edwin A. Link Collection, the Frances R. Conole Archive of Recorded Sounds, the Max Reinhardt Archive and Library, the William J. Haggerty Collection of French Colonial History, the Yi-t’ung and An-chi Lou Wang Research Collection on Chinese Culture.

 Libraries' website: http://www.binghamton.edu/libraries/